Barking Power Station: Barking B power station

-Barking's original A station was extended by the building of the B station, which began to operate at full capacity in 1939.
-The capacity of the B Station was 303 MW with 4 × 75 MW B.T.H. turbo-generators plus a small house generator of 3.5 MW capacity.
+Barking's B station was opened in 1933 and initially contained 8 x underfeed stoker-fired Babcock and Wilcox boilers powering 2 x 75,000 kW manufactured between the B.T.H.
+Company and the Metropolitan-Vickers Electrical Company.
+The station reached its full capacity in 1939 at 303 MW with 4 × 75 MW B.T.H. turbo-generators plus a small house generator of 3.5 MW capacity.
 Steam conditions were 600 psig (41.4 bar) and 800 F. The B Station had 16 B&W chain grate boilers, each capable of producing 256,000 lbs steam per hour (32.3 kg/s).
 These were arranged in two boiler houses, with 8 boilers in each.
 The maximum total steam capacity of the B station boilers was 4,096,000 lb/hr (516 kg/s).
 The power station was transferred to the London Division of the British Electricity Authority upon nationalisation of the electricity industry in 1948.
 The B station closed on 15 March 1976, at which time its generating capacity was 144 megawatts.